Federal Circuit: Reordering Conventional Steps Insufficient to Constitute an Inventive Concept

 Last week, the Federal Circuit reversed a District of Minnesota decision and found a patent directed to a system and method for processing paper checks to be abstract and not eligible for patent protection.
 Judge Chen wrote for the panel, which included Judge Hughes and Judge Stoll.

-The patent explains that in the past a payee would transport a check to his or her own bank to be read and processed, then the payee's bank would transport the check to the payor's bank, where it would also be read and processed.
-Eventually, the payor's bank would debit the payor's account and transfer the money to the payee's bank, which would eventually credit the payee's account.
+The patent explains that in the past a payee would transport a check to his or her own bank to be read and processed, then the payee's bank would transport the check to the payer's bank, where it would also be read and processed.
+Eventually, the payer's bank would debit the payer's account and transfer the money to the payee's bank, which would eventually credit the payee's account.

 The patent, issued in 2012, explained that the "digital age ushered in a faster approach to processing checks, where the transaction information is turned into a digital file at the merchant's point of sale (POS) terminal."
 This information is sent over the internet and the funds are then transferred electronically from one account to another.
 The conversion into digital form made it no longer necessary to physically move the paper checks from one entity to another.

 The invention is described as a system and method of electronically processing checks in which: